andrefillypesilva/datastructures-es6/README.md

 # Data Structures Playground
 Implementation of the most common data structures in Javascript (ES6+), including linear and non-linear ones, such as `Array`, `Linked List`, `Queue`, `Stack` and `Binary Tree`.

-Futhermore, you will find here implementation of some interesting algorithms like `QuickSort` for sorting arrays and `Breadth First Search` for binary trees.
+Futhermore, you will find here implementation of some interesting algorithms like `Quick Sort` for sorting arrays and `Breadth First Search` for binary trees.

 ## Instalation
 ### If you want to use this lib into your personal project